Naslathira/Najla-Portfolio/README.md

 # Najla-Portfolio
-This is Najla Athira Anggoro Putri's personal portfolio of Java, C++, Python, etc. from school projects and personal work.
+This is Najla Athira Anggoro Putri's personal portfolio of school projects and personal work using Java, Javascript, Python, etc.